p-argento/uni/DM/_DM Notes.md

 Study the book!
 Available online.
+Experiment with dataset online, trying to reproduce the output of notebooks.

+---

 *project*
 Groups due to next week.
 3 is the magic number.
 Github repo and Overleaf shared project.
 Justify the choices.